A teacher's guide to having difficult conversations with families

 Move forward

 To end the conversation, be clear about what you plan to do next.
-This is especially important if you’ll be meeting in person or asking other staff members for advice.
+This is especially important if you are meeting in person or asking other staff members for advice.